 People transition from a regular chair to a kneeling chair for a variety of different reasons.
-Still, something we see time and time again is people coming to us hoping that a kneeling chair will help them to find relief from their constant sciatica pain.
+Something we see time and time again is customers coming to us in the hopes that a kneeling chair will help them to find relief from their constant sciatica pain.

-Let's get science-y and break down the symptoms of Sciatica!
+Let's break down some of the symptoms of Sciatica!

 How To Identify Sciatica:

-Sciatica symptoms may include many different painful manifestations anywhere in the lower anatomy.
-Signs of true Sciatica occur due to a spinal nerve compressions problem, while other nonspinal or nonstructural causes will enact pseudo-sciatica expressions.
+Sciatica symptoms can include many different painful manifestations anywhere in the lower anatomy.
+Signs of true Sciatica occur due to a spinal nerve compressions, while other non-spinal or nonstructural causes will enact pseudo-sciatica expressions.

 There are four typical sciatica symptoms.
 These symptoms include: